Struggling with the on-page SEO of your blog posts?

 At the end of the day, you create content for humans – not search engines.

-Besides the technical aspects, you also have to familiarize yourself with the anatomy of a badass blog post – one that’s created with user intent in mind – if you want to nail on-page SEO.
+Besides the technical aspects, you also have to familiarize yourself with the anatomy of a badass blog post – one that’s created with user intent (what the searchers expects to find) in mind – if you want to nail on-page SEO.

-- How to write a good blog post by following the best practices
+- How to write a good blog post step-by-step, keeping the best practices in mind

 - The technical on-page SEO variables that set your blog up to be discovered

 On-page SEO refers to the practices applied to improve the pages of a website, with the end-goal of increasing their chances of showing higher up in the SERPs (search engine results pages) for relevant search queries.
 The focus is to improve the user experience by creating content centered around intent, inter-linking relevant pages, and correcting the source codes to achieve optimum performance.

 In contrast, off-page SEO refers to all of the efforts focused on external ranking signals (with the most common one being backlinks, acquired through link building strategies).
 But let’s not go down that rabbit hole just yet.

 This infographic (taken from the Alexa blog), briefly shows the difference between the two:

 As far as on-page SEO is concerned, there are a ton of factors, including, but not limited to: